iagocanalejas/regatas/README.md

 	[-i, --ignore ID [ID ...]] \
 	[-o, --output OUTPUT]

-#   Arguments:
-#       input_source:
+# positional arguments:
-#           The name of the Datasource or path to import data.
+#   input_source          name of the Datasource or path to import data from.
+#   race_ids              race IDs to find in the source and ingest.
 #
-#       race_ids (optional)
-#           Races to find and ingest.
-#
+# options:
-#   Options:
+#   --club CLUB
+#                         club for which races should be imported.
 #   --year YEAR
-#           The year for which race data should be imported or 'all'.
+#                         year for which races should be imported, 'all' to import from the source beginnig.
-#
-#       --club CLUB
+#   --start-year START_YEAR
-#           The club for which races should be imported.
+#                         year for which we should start processing years.
+Only used with year='all'.
-#           NOTE: This option is only supported for the TRAINERAS datasource.
-#
-#       -f, --female:
-#           Import data for female races.
-#
-#       -c, --category:
-#           Import data for the given category (ABSOLUT | VETERAN | SCHOOL).
-#           NOTE: This option is only supported for the TRAINERAS datasource.
-#
-#       -d, --day DAY
-#           Day of the race.
-#           NOTE: This option is only supported for the TRAINERAS datasource.
-#
-#       --sheet-id:
+#   --sheet-id SHEET_ID
-#           Google sheet ID used for TABULAR datasource.
+#                         google-sheet ID used for TABULAR datasource.
-#
-#       --sheet-name:
+#   --sheet-name SHEET_NAME
-#           Google sheet name used for TABULAR datasource.
+#                         google-sheet name used for TABULAR datasource.
-#
-#       --file-path:
+#   --file-path FILE_PATH
-#           Sheet file path used for TABULAR datasource.
+#                         sheet file path used for TABULAR datasource.
+#   -d DAY, --day DAY
+#                         day of the race for multiday races.
-#
+#   -f, --female
-#       -i, --ignore:
+#                         female races.
+#   -c CATEGORY, --category CATEGORY
+#                         one of (ABSOLUT | VETERAN | SCHOOL).
+#   -i [IGNORE ...], --ignore [IGNORE ...]
-#           List of race IDs to ignore during ingestion.
+#                         race IDs to ignore during ingestion.
-#
+#   -o OUTPUT, --output OUTPUT
-#       -o, --output:
 #                         Outputs the race data to the given folder path in JSON format.
-#
-#   NOTE: One of 'year' | 'race_ids' is required and they are mutually exclusive.
 ```

 ## Find Races